dbillium/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-Billy Davis is an assistant professor of psychology at Wittenberg University.
-His research interests include authenticity, meaning in life, and improving psychological science.
+I am an Assistant Professor of Psychology at Wittenberg University.
+My research interests include authenticity, meaning in life, and improving psychological science.